autofac/Documentation/docs/lifetime/disposal.rst

   await using (var scope = container.BeginLifetimeScope())
   {
-      var service = scope.Resolve<MyService>():
+      var service = scope.Resolve<MyComponent>():

-      // DisposeAsync will be called on MyService
+      // DisposeAsync will be called on MyComponent
       // when the using block exits.
   }

-When a lifetime scope is disposed of asynchronously, any registered services that implement ``IAsyncDisposable`` in addition to ``IDisposable`` will have their ``DisposeAsync()`` method invoked, **instead** of the ``Dispose()`` method.
+When a lifetime scope is disposed of asynchronously, any registered components that implement ``IAsyncDisposable`` in addition to ``IDisposable`` will have their ``DisposeAsync()`` method invoked, **instead** of the ``Dispose()`` method.

-If a service only implements the synchronous ``Dispose()`` method, then it will still be invoked when the lifetime scope is disposed asynchronously.
+If a component only implements the synchronous ``Dispose()`` method, then it will still be invoked when the lifetime scope is disposed asynchronously.

 When using Autofac with the ASP.NET Core Integration, all per-request lifetime scopes are disposed of asynchronously.